Tuesday, June 10, 2008

 Steven Spielberg's darkest and most disturbing film, "Schindler's List" won numerous awards completely justifiably because it is bravura written and directed, the ultimate film about the Holocaust after which every comment or addition is unnecessary.
 Directing two classics in one year—"Jurassic Park" and this one—Spielberg showed great talent and versatility, since this drama, filmed in black and white, contains an exceptional mix of poetic emotions and dreadful violence, like in the scene where the Nazis carry the body of a little dead girl who has a dress with an (added) red color.
 Even though the first 20 minutes are slightly too slow and some descriptions of the Germans fall into stereotype, Spielberg showed an unprecedented talent in handling such an issue: scene after scene after scene, he directs everything with a precise point, so that every little detail causes a reaction from the viewers and no scene seems unnecessary despite the running time of three hours.

 One of the best examples is the sequence where the Nazi soldiers are evacuating the ghetto and shooting in the building: from far away, the windows of the building are sporadically illuminated here and there from the shootings, and seem almost like little sparks, which all adds to its creepy poetry.
 The situation in the labour camp, where anyone can get shot for no reason at all, is almost intolerable, and even occasional sweet scenes seem bitter—Nazi commandant Amon Goeth lines up twenty Jewish inmates and inquires who of them stole the chicken, and since nobody replies, a Nazi soldier randomly shoots one man in the line; a boy takes a step forward and says he knows who stole the chicken, and then just points at the corpse of the recently shot man—creating a three-dimensional image of the horrors of a dictatorship, once again proving that some artists like Spielberg find the biggest inspiration during wartime.
 It is a very pessimistic and bitter film, yet one cannot make a movie about genocide that is pleasant.
 Despite the absolutely bleak mood, this is still a story about the wake of hope and morality of the main protagonist in the midst of all the boundless evil.
-All characters are virtuoso set, from the sadistic Amon Goeth (brilliant Ralph Fiennes), who has a secret affair with a Jewish woman servant, up to the sole Schindler who is deliberately nontransparent since he was a womanizer and a war profiteer, maybe even an opportunist (one can never know if his change came because he sensed the outcome of the war and the imminent defeat of his country), but in the end also a humanist with a soft heart.
-The only big flaw is the finale in color with the real survivors visiting Schindler's grave, yet otherwise this is a masterpiece.
+All characters are virtuoso set up, from the sadistic Amon Goeth (brilliant Ralph Fiennes), who has a secret affair with a Jewish woman servant, up to the sole Schindler who is deliberately nontransparent since he was a womanizer and a war profiteer, maybe even an opportunist (one can never know if his change came because he sensed the outcome of the war and the imminent defeat of his country), but in the end also a humanist with a soft heart.
+The only big flaw is the superfluous, too didactic finale in color with the real survivors visiting Schindler's grave, yet otherwise this is a masterpiece.

 Grade:++++